criteo-cookbooks/nexus3/README.md

 - `servicename` - Name of service.
 Default value is the name of the resource block.
 - `user` - The owner of nexus3.
 Creates a nexus user when nil or uses value passed in.
 Default `nil`.
 - `group` - The group of nexus3.
 Creates a nexus group when nil or uses value passed in.
 Default `nil`.
-- `url` - The download URL of latest Nexus Repository Manager OSS v3.
+- `url` - The download URL of latest Nexus 3 Repository Manager OSS.
 This can be updated to download a specific version of Nexus Repository Manager OSS or Nexus Repository Manager Pro.
 Default `node['nexus3']['url']`.
 - `checksum` (optional) - The checksum of Nexus Repository Manager.
 Default `node['nexus3']['checksum']`.